_Performers – Rubinstein

 This is wonderfully recorded music.
 It has a very natural orchestral perspective and superb string tone.

-It also boasts a correctly-sized piano, which is quite unusual for Rubinstein’s recordings.
+It also boasts a correctly-sized piano, which is quite unusual for Rubinstein’s recordings in our experience.

 (more…)